 The Historic Preservation Commission is charged with preserving and enhancing districts, sites and landmarks within the City of Augusta which possess particular historic or architectural significance and represent the essential characteristics of their neighborhoods and the unique legacy which defines this community; and to promote the educational, cultural and economic welfare of the citizens of the City.

 The Historic Preservation Commission is a seven-member committee, with members serving for three-year terms.
-Regular meetings are typically scheduled on the first Thursday of each month at 6:00pm in Conference Room C at City Center.
+Regular meetings are typically scheduled on the first Wednesday of each month at 6:00pm via Zoom or in Council Chambers at City Center, 16 Cony Street.

 |Daniel Stevens (Vice Chair)||February 20, 2023|